 With increased pressure being put on healthcare providers to use data in more focused ways, AI and machine learning provide a number of advantages.
 Better patient experience, reduced costs, and improvements to the quality of care are all possible through the application of artificial intelligence technologies.

-Daniel Alex AI and Machine Learning
+HEF Solutions AI and Machine Learning